 During pharmacy school, I was on my parents’ health insurance until the end of my 23rd year.
 I was living on my own and no longer considered a dependent.
 My mom warned me that individual insurance would be expensive and to take advantage of their plan before the end of the year.

 At the time, I was living off-campus, sharing housing & living expenses with Chris.
 My time earning my PharmD was our first experience living the city life.
 I had a part-time internship at Walgreens to supplement my student loans.
 This was all that supported me throughout pharmacy school.
 So I took my mom’s advice and scheduled the doctor visits I had put off.

 I went to the dermatologist, had my annual physical with labs, and even had my wisdom teeth out before the end of that year.

 Student Life: Broke but Healthy

 At this point in my life, I was unaware of FIRE.
 I did not have very much money saved.
-I relied heavily on student loans even though I did not completely grasp what I was getting myself into—I ended my student experience with close to $200,000 in loans.
+I relied heavily on student loans even though I did not completely grasp what I was getting myself into—I ended my student experience with close to $200,000 in loans after loans.
+We were in the negative net worth territory on our path to become millionaires.
 Each loan disbursement barely got me through the semester, I knew I had to be money conscious.

 So I researched the cheapest student health insurance plan I could find which was Golden Rule under United Health Care.
 I don’t remember the monthly cost or what it covered but I know it wasn’t appropriate to my financial situation.
 I tried not to use it much and I was fortunate that many of my health issues would come later in my life.